Brentwood, New York: 2020 census

+2020 American Community Survey

+At the 2020 American Community Survey, the Latino population was: 27.7% Salvadoran, 11.1% Puerto Rican, 7.3% Dominican, 4.2% Ecuadorian, 3.3% Peruvian, and 2.9% Mexican.

 Education

 School district

 Brentwood is located entirely within the boundaries of the Brentwood Union Free School District.
 As such, all children who reside within Brentwood and attend public schools go to Brentwood's schools.
 The Brentwood Union Free School District is composed of eleven elementary schools, four middle schools, one freshman center, and two high schools.

 Library district

 The Brentwood Public Library on November 18, 2017.

 Brentwood is located entirely within the boundaries of the Brentwood Library District.

 Emergency services

 Brentwood is protected by the Brentwood Fire Department, a volunteer fire department.
 The department provides emergency fire rescue service to those within the political boundaries of the Brentwood Fire District.
 The area of responsibility spans 24 sqmi and covers the areas of Brentwood, North Bay Shore, and Baywood.
 The department does not provide Emergency Medical Service, which is instead provided by Brentwood Legion Ambulance, a volunteer ambulance department.
 Brentwood Legion Ambulance operates within the fire district borders.
 The Brentwood Fire Department and Brentwood Legion Ambulance work closely together to protect and serve those within their community.